aldialimucaj/perf-gear/README.md

 coveralls -b. --dryrun
 ```

-### Installting test environment ###
+### Installing test environment ###
 **CUnit** is needed to run the tests and develop new ones
 ```
 sudo apt-get install libcunit1 libcunit1-doc libcunit1-dev
 ```
 **cpp-coveralls** is needed to upload results to the code coverage framework.
-This is not necessary if you dont want to check the coverage before pushing into github.
+This is not necessary if you don't want to check the coverage before pushing into github.
 ```
 sudo apt-get install python-dev libxml2-dev libxslt-dev sudo apt-get install libyaml-dev